 The Bank's quantitative easing operations are set out in more detail in the Red Book:

-In line with the MPC’s most recent decision in relation to the asset purchase programme, the APF has purchased £375 billion of assets by the creation of central bank reserves.
+In line with the MPC’s most recent decision in relation to the asset purchase programme, the APF will purchase a further £60bn of gilts over a six month period from August 2016, increasing the total stock of purchases to £435 billion.
+Purchases are funded by the creation of central bank reserves.